Mícheál Ó Cléirigh: Later life and legacy

 He returned to the continent in early 1637.
 The only work by Ó Cléirigh to be published in his lifetime was his glossary of 1643.
 His precise date of death is unknown, but he is generally thought to have died at Leuven in 1643.
 He is buried under a tree in the courtyard of St Anthony's College, Leuven.

-Mícheál Ó Cléirigh appears as an historical character in Darach Ó Scolaí's novel, An Cléireach.
+Mícheál Ó Cléirigh appears as a historical character in Darach Ó Scolaí's novel, An Cléireach.
 On 30 June 1944, the Irish Department of Posts and Telegraphs issued two stamps valued a half penny and one shilling to commemorate the 300th anniversary of the death of Ó Cléirigh.
 The Mícheál Ó Cléirigh Institute for the Study of Irish History and Civilisation at University College Dublin is named in his honour.

 In 1942, the Creevy National School, in Ballyshannon, County Donegal was reopened as the Brother Mícheál Ó Cleirigh National School.
 It is a state-funded school for primary school-aged children, lying in the region where Ó Cléirigh was born.

+The year 2026 marks the four-hundredth anniversary of Ó Cléirigh’s return to Ireland in 1626 and his residence at the Franciscan house at Bundrowes in Bundoran, an episode associated with the beginnings of the work that led to the compilation of the Annals of the Four Masters.